marcel-kanter/python-canopen/docs/sdo/sdo.rst

 SDO
 ===

 The DS301 standard defines 29 abort codes.
+A list is given in DS301 v4.02 "Table 22: SDO abort codes".

 For some of the SDO abort codes there are constants defined: